AMReX-Astro/Castro/sphinx_docs/source/build_system.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. index:: USE_SIMPLIFIED_SDC, USE_TRUE_SDC

+The following parameters control how the coupling between hydro and reactions is handled.

   * ``USE_SIMPLIFIED_SDC``: use the simplified spectral deferred corrections (SDC) solver for coupling hydro and reactions.
 At the moment, this